 Not sure what to expect at Chinatown Complex Food Centre?
 Get your bearings with this complete guide to what to expect and where & what to eat…

 Why Treksplorer?
 Founded in 2011 by Ryan O’Rourke, Treksplorer provides travel recommendations and advice to millions of readers every year.
 Our content is rooted in our writers’ firsthand experiences, in-depth research, and/or collaborations with other experts and locals.
 Read more about our editorial policy.

 What to expect at Chinatown Complex Food Centre

-With all its nooks and crannies, the Chinatown Complex can be a little difficult to navigate on your first couple runs.
-Surely, this isn’t a negative, but all part of the fun that comes with digging into Singapore’s bustling food scene!
+With all its nooks and crannies, the Chinatown Complex can be difficult to navigate on your first couple runs.
+Surely, this isn’t a bad thing.
+It’s all part of the fun that comes with digging into Singapore’s bustling food scene!